aradhana14nov/MariaDB-Operator-Playground/tutorials/operator-status.md

 ### Check the status of MariaDB Operator

-- watch your operator come up using below command :
+- After MariaDB Operator installation, verify that your operator got successfully installed by executing the below command.

 ```execute
 kubectl get csv -n my-mariadb-operator-app